 Funder: Administration for Community Living

-Funding Amounts: Up to $775,000 per year for 3 years (single award); no cost sharing required
+Funding Amounts: $775,000 per year for 3 years (total $2,325,000); one award expected; no cost sharing required